Fun Free Things to do in Tampa, Florida (With or Without Kids)

 This page may contain compensated links.
 For more information read our disclaimer.

 Even though Tampa is the third-largest city in Florida, it may not be the first city you think about visiting when planning a trip to Florida.
 You may think of Orlando, Miami or even Jacksonville, but Tampa has a lot to offer.

-In fact, there are many fun free things to do in Tampa.
+In fact, there are many fun free things to do in Tampa in the USA.
 There are over 175 parks, 80 playgrounds, over 300 miles of trails, and beaches for miles in Tampa so let’s get started on some of the free activities in Tampa Bay so that you can have fun and avoid the costly tourist traps.

 Free Museums in Tampa

 The Sulphur Springs Museum is dedicated to sharing the history of the area and preserving the neighboring areas.
 When you are learning about the history of Florida’s Coney Island, be sure to take the kids to the TECO play area.
 This is a fun room for kids that has displays and hands-on activities that focus on the oceanic environment, such as shells, shark teeth, corals and fun facts about nature.

 There is always free admission, but donations are appreciated.
 It is open on Wednesday – Saturday from 11:00 am.- 4:00 pm.

 Glazer Children’s Museum